caplena/knowledge-base/docs/03-00-Data-Structure.md

 ## Project

 A Project is the highest-level object at Caplena.
-It is somewhat equivalent to a Sheet in Excel.
+It is somewhat equivalent to a sheet in Excel.

 ![file-dxIlK1wDyy.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/NJX61i3WtD8)